• Skip to primary navigation

 Purple Cauliflower History

-During the Middle Ages, white cauliflower was primarily grown on the island of Cyprus; introduced to Western Europe by the 13th century and to Northern Europe, Asia, and North America by the early 19th century.
+Cauliflower is believed to be native to the Northeastern Mediterranean, and the earliest cultivated varieties were white.
+During the Middle Ages, it was primarily grown on the island of Cyprus before spreading throughout Western Europe by the 13th century and eventually reaching Northern Europe, Asia, and North America by the early 19th century.

 purple cauliflower florets in black bowl

-Check out your local farmers market in the fall (Sept-Nov)
+Look for purple cauliflower at your local farmers market in the fall (September–November), when it’s at peak season.

 How to Store

-Store whole head of cauliflower in a loosely sealed plastic bag in the crisper drawer of the refrigerator for 3-5 days.
+Store in a loosely sealed bag in the crisper drawer of fridge for up to 5 days.

 purple cauliflower florets on a baking sheet